mabruzzo/grackle_transcribe/README.md

 ## How it works

+This tool assumes that some tweaks have been applied to Grackle in order to ease the burden of transcription.

 ### Getting Subroutine Declarations

 You need to generate a C-header that declare C function-signatures for all fortran subroutines.
 From the root of this repository, invoke: